proc7ts/a-iterable/README.md

 An `AIterable` interface contains only basic methods, not every one from the `Array` interface.
 The rest of the functionality could be achieved with the use of simple [utilities] this package also hosts.

+Every `AIterable` method has an utility function counterpart, that performs the same operation over plain `Iterable`.
+You can use these functions if you don't want to deal with `AIterable` class, as they are tree-shakeable.
+This is advised approach when your code utilizes only a few functions.
+However, an `AIterable` class is more handy and does not add too much of the code to the final bundle.

 [utilities]: #utilities
 [core-js]: https://www.npmjs.com/package/core-js
 [npm-image]: https://img.shields.io/npm/v/a-iterable.svg